Safe In NM

 SAFE Youth Work Group drives the coalition.
 The SAFE Youth coalition has over 100 teens from the 3-county region.
 The SAFE Youth determine which interventions and strategies to implement in their community using the logic model as a guide.
 After implementation of interventions, SAFE Youth evaluate the effectiveness and make changes as necessary.

-Communications and Media Work Group is chaired by Beth Anne Piehl, the Communication Coordinator at Charlevoix-Emmet Intermediate School District (ISD).
+Communications and Media Work Group is chaired by Olivia Van Elslander, marketing and public relations coordinator, at the Health Department of Northwest Michigan.
 Work Group members will develop and implement a Marketing Communications Plan with assistance from marketing experts and SAFE Youth.

-Funding and Sponsorship Work Group is chaired by Amy Horstman, a SAFE Youth Advisor, who works with youth to seek sponsors.
+Funding and Sponsorship Work Group is chaired by Nichole Flickema, Project Coordinator who works with youth to seek sponsors.
 This work group focuses on identifying and seeking funds from local businesses and community members that may be interested in supporting SAFE financially.

 The Prescription and Over-the-Counter Drug Drop-Off (POD) Work Group is chaired by Jennifer McKay, of Tip of the Mitt Watershed Council.
 The purpose of the POD workgroup is to maintain and expand the drug take back initiative which provides a convenient location for residents to properly dispose of prescription and over-the-counter medications.